Fire Point FP-1

-FP-1 is a Ukrainian long-range, one-way attack unmanned aerial vehicle (UAV) developed and produced by the defence technology company Fire Point.
+FP-1 is a Ukrainian long-range, one-way attack drone developed and produced by the defence technology company Fire Point.
 Introduced in late 2024 in response to the Russian invasion of Ukraine, the FP-1 is designed for deep-strike missions, capable of delivering a warhead over distances up to 1,600 km.
-It has been deployed by the Armed Forces of Ukraine to target high-value military and logistical sites within occupied territory.
+It has been deployed by the Armed Forces of Ukraine to target high-value military and logistical sites.

 Development

-Conceived in mid-2022 by a team of former aerospace engineers and defence analysts, the FP-1 programme aimed to produce a low-cost, high-performance kamikaze UAV.
+Conceived in mid-2022 by a team of former aerospace engineers and defence analysts, the FP-1 programme aimed to produce a low-cost, high-performance one-way attack drone.
 Initial operational prototypes of the FP-1 drone flew in early 2024, demonstrating a loitering munition delivery system.
 Full-scale production commenced in October 2024 at covert facilities near Kyiv.

 Design

 The FP-1 features a slender fuselage with a two-cylinder engine driving a propeller, a solid rocket booster for launching, and fixed straight wings.
 It carries a modular warhead weighing between 60 kg and 120 kg, selectable for fragmentation or shaped-charge effects.
 The airframe employs radar-absorbent materials to reduce detectability.
 Navigation relies on inertial systems augmented by satellite guidance, with electronic counter-countermeasure capabilities to resist jamming.